 Overview

-• To provide residents with the skills required to generate a comprehensive diagnosis and to manage medical problems within the broad scope of general internal medicine.
+• To provide residents with the skills required to generate a comprehensive diagnostic and management strategy for all medical problems within the broad scope of general internal medicine.

-• To promote the delivery of healthcare in a caring, compassionate and professional manner.
+• To promote the delivery of healthcare in a caring, compassionate, professional, and patient-centered manner.

 • To facilitate and foster the personal career development of each resident physician in the program.

-Every resident here at Cleveland Clinic Florida plays an integral role in daily patient care.
-Under the supervision of our world-renowned physicians, they diagnose and treat the majority of patients that present to our facility.
+Every resident in the Cleveland Clinic in Florida program plays an integral role in daily patient care.
+Under the supervision of our world-renowned physicians, they diagnose and treat most patients that present to our facility.

 Name of Rotation Modules